hugnata/Cowid24/README.md

 Cows that fart are sick and will contaminate the rest of the herd.
 Beware, however: healthy cows that are contaminated will remain infectious but symptom-free before they start farting themselves.

+## Credits:

+- ​Most of the grapicals asset in the game, including the wonderful cows, come from [Sprout Lands Asset Pack by Cup Nooble​](https://cupnooble.itch.io/sprout-lands-asset-pack)
+- The font used in the game is [Peaberry by emhuo​](https://emhuo.itch.io/peaberry-pixel-font)

 -----

 TODO: